Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 That’s also where product choice matters.
 A veterinarian recommended fish oil for dogs and cats is usually evaluated by its EPA and DHA content per serving, not by how “oily” it looks.
 Labels help a clinician match a dose to the pet’s size and diet.

-Salmon oil supplement for dogs and cats, EPA DHA for pets, Omega 3 benefits
+Fish Oil supplement for dogs and cats, EPA DHA for pets, Omega 3 benefits

 EPA for pets: anti-inflammatory support tied to skin, joints, and overall comfort